New Zealand DA class locomotive

 The New Zealand DA class locomotive is a class of diesel-electric mainline locomotives operated on the New Zealand railway system between 1955 and 1989.
-Consisting of 146 locomotives, it is the most numerous class to ever operate in New Zealand, with five more than the A^{B} class steam locomotive.
+Consisting of 146 locomotives, it is the most numerous class to ever operate in New Zealand, with five more locomotives in service than the A^{B} class steam locomotive.

 The class is an A1A-A1A version of the Electro-Motive Diesel (EMD) G12 model, with the design altered slightly to run on New Zealand's rail system, and fit the small loading gauge.
-They were introduced between 1955 and 1967 in three phases and were the first class of diesel locomotives to seriously displace steam traction.
+They were introduced between 1955 and 1967 in three phases, and were the first class of diesel locomotives to seriously displace steam traction.

 Between 1978 and 1983, 85 locomotives were rebuilt as the DC class, of which some are still in use.
-All but one of the remainder were withdrawn by 1989, with six preserved.
-The last locomotive was refitted for shunting duties and was rebuilt as DAR 517.
+All but one of the remaining locomotives were withdrawn by 1989, with six preserved.
+The last locomotive was refitted for shunting duties and was rebuilt as DAR517.

 Introduction

 The D^{A} class have their origins in the post World War II period.
 Like most nations, New Zealand's dominant form of railway traction was steam, with electrification being used in Wellington, the Christchurch - Lyttleton Line and through the Otira Tunnel.
 The General Manager of the New Zealand Railways (NZR), Frank Aickin, was an advocate for electrifying the entire North Island Main Trunk (NIMT) to alleviate the shortage of coal and the cost of importing diesel fuel; though he also recognised that steam or diesel traction would be required on other lines.

 Aickin went as far as negotiating a supply contract in 1946, but fell out with the government in 1951 and retired.
 His successor, Horace Lusty, terminated the contract.
-After a disappointing experience with the D^{F} class locomotives and facing significant capacity issues on the NIMT, NZR entered into an agreement with General Motors for the supply of 30 G12 model locomotives following a tender process.
-Designated by NZR as the D^{A} class one of the major appeals was the guarantee of delivery within five months.
+After a disappointing experience with the D^{F} class locomotives, and facing significant capacity issues on the NIMT, NZR entered into an agreement with General Motors for the supply of 30 G12 model locomotives following a tender process.
+Designated by NZR as the D^{A} class, one of the major appeals was the guarantee of delivery within five months.
 They were the first locomotives supplied from the United States of America since the A^{A} class of 1914.
 With two production lines at London, Ontario and La Grange, Illinois two locomotives were completed every three days.
 At the time, they were the highest and widest locomotives ever used in New Zealand.

 Phase I

 D^{A} 1400 on static display at MOTAT in 2011.
-This was the first D^{A} class locomotive in service, and is therefore a Phase I unit.
+This was the first D^{A} class locomotive in service, and is therefore a Phase I locomotive.

 This first batch of 30 locomotives were built by EMD, with 15 built at their Canadian subsidiary General Motors Diesel in London, Ontario, and 15 built at their La Grange, Illinois plant.

 Known as Phase I, (D^{A} 1400–1429) entered service between August 1955 and January 1956.